 However, it’s a shame that the metal shoulder isn’t fixed properly onto the bottle and tends to wiggle quite easily.
 Similarly, the atomiser is quite tough and when only lightly pressed, sprays like a water gun rather than a mist.

 Meanwhile, the packaging is somewhat reminiscent of Yves Saint Laurent L’Homme, consisting of black cardboard with silver details.

 Otherwise, the value for money is quite attractive.
-A 100 ml (3.4 Oz) bottle will only set you back $32 on Notino.
-Strangely enough, much like Individuel, it’s being sold for much more on Amazon at $88 for the same volume.
+Strangely enough, much like Individuel, it’s being sold for more than the normal price on Amazon at $88…

 Although some believe Mont Blanc Legend to be generic and overly synthetic, it’s a fragrance that has its own particular uses.
 Its subdued and modest composition makes it perfect for almost every working environment and perfectly suitable for small spaces.

 If you’re looking for a daily fragrance for the office, maybe Montblanc Legend is for you.
 If you’re not sure, check out our video below: